-The issues are different on mobile phones as compared to desktop.
-54% of issues are found on mobile phones out of which 21% of issues are due to high as density.
-A mobile page that consist of too many ads takes more time to load thereby making it hard for users to browse for necessary data.
+The issues are different on mobile phones as compared to desktops.
+54% of issues are found on mobile phones, out of which 21% of issues are due to high as density.
+A mobile page with too many ads takes more time to load, making it hard for users to browse for necessary data.

 Also, most issues come from smaller sites because of access to fewer resources.

-But, here one important thing is that what if the users do not dislike all the ads, instead they dislike only the annoying ads.
-So, the company is trying to resolve this issue by replacing the annoying ads by the acceptable ones that will allow the user to continue their work with online advertising.
+But, here, one important thing is that what if the users do not dislike all the ads?
+Instead, they dislike only the annoying ads.
+So, the company is trying to resolve this issue by replacing the annoying ads with acceptable ones that will allow the user to continue their work with online advertising.